ARTI1208/RTCalculator/README.md

 * Upcoming Android features support (if any useful)

 ## Building

-Current limitation: you cannot build both minApi16 and minApi21 versions at the same time due to AGP limitations on Compose settings.

 To build release artifact create `local.properties` file in project root and add following properties:
 * signing.storeFile - path to signature file